DAGWorks-Inc/hamilton/examples/async/README.md

 ## How it works

 Behind the scenes, we create a [GraphAdapter](../../hamilton/experimental/h_async.py) that turns every function into a coroutine.
-The function graph then executes, solely creating more coroutines, that are evaluated at the end.
-Thus no computation is done until a final node is awaited.
+The function graph then executes, creating tasks for each node, that are awaited at the end.
+Thus no computation is complete until a final node is awaited.

-Any node inputs are awaited on prior to node computation if they are coroutines.
+Any node inputs are awaited on prior to node computation if they are awaitable, so you can pass in external tasks as inputs if you want.

-This actually caches the coroutine outputs so we calculate a node once, and stay far away from python's issues around asking an already-computed coroutine its result (which is near impossible).

 ## Caveats